-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige accepts $660,422 federal award for excellence by Supplemental Nutrition Assistance Program (SNAP)Posted on Nov 18, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige accepts $660,422 federal award for excellence by Supplemental Nutrition Assistance Program (SNAP)Posted on Nov 18, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige accepted a $660,422 award on behalf of the State of Hawai‘i today, from the U.S. Department of Agriculture’s Jesus Mendoza, administrator of the Western Regional Office of the Food and Nutrition Service.
 The award recognizes the exceptional performance by the Supplemental Nutrition Assistance Program (SNAP) and acknowledges the exemplary work of the Department of Human Services’ (DHS) Benefits, Employment and Support Services Division (BESSD) over the last four years, to improve the efficiency and effectiveness in determination of SNAP eligibility for people in Hawai‘i.
 In fiscal year 2014, BESSD achieved a 94.4 percent timeliness rate, placing Hawai‘i in the top six states for highest timeliness rates.